Legal

 Cookies and other tracking technologies

-You can manage or disable non-essential cookies through your browser settings.
-Be aware that disabling cookies will affect your ability to log in and use the platform.
+You can manage cookies through your browser settings.
+Be aware that disabling session cookies will prevent you from logging in to the platform.

 Your rights